flechtenberg/IRenE_webapp/readme.md

 # IRenE Webapp 🚀

-**IRenE (Information Retrieval and Extraction)** is a powerful web tool designed to help researchers discover relevant scholarly articles based on an initial seed corpus of documents.
+**IRenE (Information Retrieval and Extraction)** is a web tool designed to help researchers discover relevant scholarly articles based on an initial seed corpus of documents.
 Leveraging the Scopus API and natural language processing techniques, IRenE performs iterative sampling to provide a ranked list of articles that closely align with the user's research interests.

-## 🌟 Features
+## Features

-- **Seed Corpus Upload**: Upload one or multiple PDF files to kickstart your research exploration.
+- **Seed Corpus Upload**: Upload one or multiple PDF files to start your research exploration.
 - **Keyword Extraction**: Automatically extract significant keywords from uploaded documents to guide and optimize the search.
 - **Scopus API Integration**: Utilize your own Scopus API key for authenticated, personalized searches.
 [Generate your key here](https://dev.elsevier.com/).
 - **Iterative Sampling**: Configure iterations and thresholds to fine-tune the sampling process for optimal results.